blockwatch-cc/tezos-api/content/explorer.md

 - a block `height` (a.k.a level in Tezos)
 - a sequence `number` for cycles and elections

 Some endpoints support a simple pagination scheme to walk lists of results (i.e. for related operations or accounts).
 To paginate append `limit` and `offset`, both are positive integers.
 Limit defaults to 20 and is capped to a maximum value of 100.
 Results are always sorted by `row_id` of the underlying table.
-If you require a different sort order, you have to do this client-side.
+Sort direction can be controlled by `order` (asc, or desc).
+If you require sorting by a different field, you have to do this client-side.

 ### List of supported endpoints